The 10 Components of Fitness for Cricket

 I’m profoundly grateful for those challenging days in Melbourne—running and being outplayed by the Aussies.

-These experiences were crucial turning points in my journey as an aging cricketer.
+These experiences were crucial turning points in my journey as an ageing cricketer.

 Today, I’m fitter, stronger, and more agile than ever, having reclaimed my athletic identity through hard work and perseverance.